Traveling wave solutions in a model for tumor invasion with the acid-mediation hypothesis: Introduction

-In \S\ref{S:SLOW} we study the slow TW solutions and now the tumor aggressivity parameter $\alpha$ becomes important.
+In \S\ref{S:SLOW} we prove the existence of slow TW solutions as discussed in Theorem~\ref{thm_2} and now the tumor aggressivity parameter $\alpha$ becomes important.
 In particular, we have to distinguish between three cases: $0<\alpha<1$, $1<\alpha<2$, and $\alpha>2$.
 In the first case, a slow TW solution in the singular limit $\eps \ra 0$ starts on one branch of the critical manifold (at $z=-\infty$) and transitions through the fast layer problem (which we assume, without loss of generality, to happen at $z=0$) to a second branch of the critical manifold, and the layer dynamics will have a Fisher--KPP imprint \cite[e.g]{LAR,MUR,SAAR}.
 Again, we will show that such a slow TW solution persists for $0< \eps \ll 1$ by applying GSPT and Fenichel Theory.
 In the latter two cases -- $1<\alpha<2$ and $\alpha>2$ -- there is an additional complication related to a dynamical transcritical bifurcation of the two connected components on each branch of the critical manifold \cite[e.g]{KS, K15}.
-For $1<\alpha<2$, the transcritical bifurcation happens before the fast transition through the layer problem (at $z=0$), while the bifurcation happens after the transition for $\alpha>2$, see Fig.~\ref{FF:CRIT}.
-For $1<\alpha<2$ the transcritical bifurcation happens (to leading order in $\eps$) at
+For $1<\alpha<2$, the transcritical bifurcation occurs before the fast transition through the layer problem (at $z=0$), while the bifurcation occurs after the transition for $\alpha>2$, see Fig.~\ref{FF:CRIT}.
+In particular, for $1<\alpha<2$ the transcritical bifurcation occurs (to leading order in $\eps$) when $(1-\alpha) + (\alpha/2) \e^{\sqrt{\gamma} z_-}=0$, see \eqref{UU}.
+That is, it occurs at

-while the transcritical bifurcation happens (to leading order in $\eps$) at $z_+$ \eqref{Zplus} for $\alpha>2$, see also \cite{FHR}.
+For $\alpha>2$, the transcritical bifurcation occurs (to leading order in $\eps$) at $z_+$ \eqref{Zplus}, see also \cite{FHR}.
 In other words, for $\alpha>2$ the length of the interstitial gap is to leading order determined by the distance between the fast transition through the layer problem and the dynamical transcritical bifurcation.
 We conclude the manuscript with a summary and outlook regarding future projects.